boglarkasebestyen/pacMen/README.md

 # PacMen Exercise
-This exercise demonstrates creating a PacMan "factory" for making pacmen with the help of a starter code.
+This exercise demonstrates creating a PacMan "factory" for making pacmen with the help of the provided starter code.
 This project was refactored.
 I replaced the pacmen with 4 different images of frogs.
 I have also included an audio effect for when the sprites hit the window and bounce back.

 The frogs and the sound are a reference to [King Julio](https://www.tiktok.com/@meetjulio?), the famous australian green tree frog that became famous on Tik-Tok.